synchrofit/synchrofit/README.md

 ```

 ### spectral_ages
 An optional feature of `synchrofit` is to evaluate the spectral age using the parameters estimated by `spectral_fitter`.
-This is perfomed by the `spectral_age` function, which is based upon Equation 4 of [Turner et al (2018)](https://ui.adsabs.harvard.edu/abs/2018MNRAS.476.2522T/abstract).
+This is perfomed by the `spectral_ages` function, which is based upon Equation 4 of [Turner et al (2018)](https://ui.adsabs.harvard.edu/abs/2018MNRAS.476.2522T/abstract).
 ```
 spectral_ages(params : tuple, b_field : float, redshift : float):